MetroStar/eBriefingAndroid/README.md

 Transform the way you create, share, and view files with eBriefing.

-**eBook of the Month**
-New additions for the month of May!
-•	Federal Acquisition Regulations manual
-•	NAICS manual

 eBriefing for Android seamlessly combines documents and photos into an eBook format, which can be viewed, marked-up, and shared to other mobile devices.
 Aggregate content from